boldbi/bold-bi-docs/docs/faq/how-to-restrict-the-bold-bi-site-embed-into-iframe.md

 ## Web.config Directories

-Since we have various distributed applications in Bold BI, we have to set the X-Frame-Options response header in the deployed applications below.
+Since we have various distributed applications in Bold BI, We have to set the X-Frame-Options response header in the below deployed applications.

 > **NOTE:** By default, the Bold BI is deployed in  "C:\BoldServices" for Windows.